Nissan Sileighty: Overview

-The S13 Silvia and 180SX use the same body structure and chassis despite being two separate cars, allowing for a much higher compatibility with parts for both cars.
-This means that many of the components used in both cars such as the engines, brakes, suspensions, etc., can be used interchangeably with each other, which also makes swapping the front-ends of both cars much more convenient.

-The Sileighty modification takes advantage of this approach by transplanting the front half of the S13 Silvia (such as the bumper, fenders, hood, and headlamps) into the body of a 180SX, creating a hatchback version of the S13 Silvia that was never officially released by the original manufacturer.
-These same modifications can also be applied into the 240SX hatchback sold in North America as well as the RS13U 200SX hatchback sold in other countries such as the United Kingdom among others.
+Because the S13 Silvia and 180SX use the same chassis, parts interchangeability between the two cars is high.
+This means that many of the components such as the engines, brakes, suspensions, etc., can be used interchangeably with each other, which also makes swapping the front-ends of both cars much more convenient.
+To convert a 180SX into a Sileighty, the front half of the car is replaced with those of the S13 Silvia (such as the bumper, fenders, hood, and headlamps); these same modifications can also be done on the 240SX hatchback sold in North America as well as the RS13U 200SX hatchback sold in other countries such as the United Kingdom among others.